Hit-or-miss transform: Mathematical definition

 where $A^c$ is the set complement of A.

 That is, a point x in E belongs to the hit-or-miss transform output if C translated to x fits in A, and D translated to x misses A (fits the background of A).

+Structuring elements

+The hit-or-miss transform uses pairs of structuring elements that are disjoint.
+Here are four common structuring elements used in various morphological operations.

+The following structuring elements are designed to match patterns where the corner pixel and the pixels directly adjacent form a specific configuration and can be used to find different convex corner points in binary images.
+In these masks, '1's indicate the corner and its surroundings, '0's represent the background, and 'X's are don't-care conditions.After obtaining the locations of corners in each orientation, we can then simply OR (Logic OR) all these images together to get the final result showing the locations of all right angle convex corners in any orientation.

 Some applications

 Thinning

 Let $E=\mathbb{Z}^2$, and consider the eight composite structuring elements, composed of: